-Therapy can be extremely helpful and make you feel heard in your life.
-You may find that it increases self-confidence and helps you learn more about your personal relationships and feelings.
-Some common conditions and symptoms that therapy sessions can help include:
+Therapy can be extremely helpful, and you may find that it increases self-confidence and helps you learn more about your personal relationships and feelings.
+Some common conditions and symptoms that therapy sessions can help with include:

 - Stress and anxiety